choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-07-bromoijen/index.md

 Bring shoes appropriate for trekking as you don't want to risk slipping on Ijen on either descent (into crater, or back to base).

-Bromo is easier, but there's lots of ash/sand on the ground.
+Bromo is easier, but there's lots of ash/sand being blown around if you go to the Sea of Sand, so get something to cover the face.

 ### Costs